frictionlessdata/datapackage/revisioning-data/index.md

 author: Rufus Pollock (Open Knowledge Foundation)
 ---

+{% include meta.html %}

 The following develops a changeset approach for revisioning databases (data/datasets).
-The approach taken has some similariteis to that found in source control for software, especially mercurial and git.
+The approach taken has some similarities to that found in source control for software, especially mercurial and git.

 It is agnostic about format of versioning (i.e. copy-on-Write versus